 - What are your project timeframes?

 - What are the next steps once we deliver our work?

 Land Surveying Pricing Packages

-There are a number of Acts of Parliament and State based legislation relevant to land ownership and development and surveyors must have an in depth knowledge of these Acts and regulations as they relate to land ownership.
+There are a number of Acts of Parliament and State-based legislation relevant to land ownership and property development and surveyors must have an in-depth knowledge of these Acts and Regulations as they relate to land ownership.
 Below is a list of the Acts relating to land surveying in Victoria.